Updated: Nov 25, 2020

 Americans are finally transitioning to almost all digital banking

-There is no question Covid-19 along with the forced closures of bank branches during the early days of the pandemic forced many of us to transition very quickly to all digital banking.
-What we are starting to see however is people from all age groups, not just the younger tech savvy Generations leveraging digital banking such as mobile apps to achieve their banking needs.
+There's no question Covid-19 along with the forced closures of bank branches during the early days of the pandemic forced many of us to transition very quickly to all-digital banking.
+What we are starting to see however is people from all age groups, not just the younger tech-savvy Generations leveraging digital banking such as mobile apps to achieve their banking needs.

 “After COVID-19, using fintech to manage money will be the new normal: 73% of Americans agree!"
 Plaid Survey

 This accelerated digital transition will continue to displace branches as the main focal point of doing financial business.
 There will still be branches however we will likely see smaller, highly customer-centric branches that will resemble more like an apple store more than a traditional branch bank moving forward.

 Plaid working with The Harris Poll recently surveyed Americans to understand how people are using fintech and what the lasting impact it might have on financial services after the pandemic.
 What they found was Americans have transitioned to digital banking and many now feel their financial needs can be met without going into a physical bank branch.
 Additionally, this shift in behavior towards the adoption of fintech will likely be permanent and the new norm for consumers for years to come.

 “I can manage my money without going into a bank branch: 80% of Americans agree!"
 Plaid Survey

 The survey points out that more than 56% of respondents say they could never go back to a world of bank branches and paper statements.
 This means credit unions will need to adjust to the new norm, however as I pointed out with a credit union I dealt with, they have what it takes to provide a seamless modern omnichannel digital approach.

 Great Digital Omni-Channel approach with my Credit Union